 WIP reporting.
 Dashboards and reports for project managers, controllers, and executives showing WIP valuation, margin by job, and over/under billing.

-Softype has implemented percentage-of-completion revenue recognition and project accounting for project-driven businesses, and brings that foundation to construction deployments.
-We are actively working with construction and Engineering, Procurement, and Construction (EPC) organizations to design and implement NetSuite plus Full Clarity solutions.
+Softype has implemented percentage-of-completion revenue recognition and project accounting for project-based businesses.
+We bring that experience into construction work.
+We are also working with construction and Engineering, Procurement, and Construction (EPC) organizations to design and implement NetSuite plus Full Clarity solutions.

 Not natively.
 Out of the box, NetSuite supports project-based billing but does not generate AIA G702/G703 invoices.
 Full Clarity Construction for NetSuite adds AIA-compliant invoice generation directly inside NetSuite, connected to the project's Schedule of Values and change order history.